Marvel Puzzle Quest: Characters

 The game features an array of classic Marvel heroes and villains, including Spider-Man, Captain America, Wolverine, Iron Man, Thor, Black Widow, Storm, and Magneto, along with lesser-known characters like Moonstone.
 In commemoration of the game's first anniversary, Thor: Goddess of Thunder, the female version of Thor, was added on October 17, 2014, making Marvel Puzzle Quest the first video game to feature the character.
 Devil Dinosaur was also added as a playable character for the anniversary, via an anniversary pack and as a daily reward for those who had been playing for over a year.
 Other characters that have been added since the game's inception include Blade in October 2014 and Cyclops in February 2015.
 Kamala Khan, who was announced as a new Marvel character in November 2013 and is the first Muslim superhero to lead a comic book series, was featured in the game.
 The game has steadily received two new characters per month.
-As of December 2024, there are 358 characters in the game including 8 one-star, 20 two-star, 74 three-star, 154 four-star and 102 five-star characters.

 Nine variants of existing characters were created specially for the game: a Peggy Carter who became Captain America, and eventually got both a comics version as part of the Exiles, and an animated version in the show What If...?; two more empowered Carters, an "Iron Carter" wearing a version of Iron Man's armor, and another who wielded Mjolnir and thus received all the powers of Thor; Wolverine (Samurai Daken), where Wolverine's son takes on his father's codename as an atonement for killing him; Deadpool (Spirit of Vengeance), a Deadpool who became a Ghost Rider; Devpool, a Deadpool that was an eSports star in his universe only be transported to another world to work as a developer on Marvel Puzzle Quest; Hit-Monkey (E.D.I.
 Suit), wearing a suit mimicking Loki's powers from a dead mercenary; Omega Red (Horseman of Pestilence), who was recruited by Apocalypse to join his Horsemen; and Vulture (Armor Wars), wearing an armor built by Justin Hammer from reverse-engineered Stark tech.